NREL/CoolerChips/README.md

 ## Requirements/Tested on:

 1. Ubuntu 22.04 with administrator access (Also works on Virtual Machines).
-If you are using Windows and need to install a Virtual Machine, please follow these instructions:
+If you are using Windows and need to install a Virtual Machine, please follow these instructions ([link](https://github.com/NREL/CoolerChips/blob/windows_documentation/MOSTCOOL%20Windows%20Instructions.pdf)).